 As evidenced by Breaking Bad, Vince Gilligan and his cohorts have an eye for detail that’s nearly unrivaled.
-If anything, Better Call Saul—which is set several years before Breaking Bad—only proves the point.
-The series, soon beginning its fourth season, focuses on Jimmy McGill (soon to become Saul Goodman) and is full of references to its progenitor, some of which are pure fun, and some of which add a deeper meaning to what we already know.
+If anything, Better Call Saul—which is originally set several years before the events of Breaking Bad—only proves the point.
+The series, which is about to kick off its fifth season, focuses on Jimmy McGill (soon to become Saul Goodman) and is full of references to its progenitor, some of which are pure fun, and some of which add a deeper meaning to what we already know.
 Here are 15 clever Breaking Bad Easter eggs hiding in Better Call Saul.

 In a throwaway moment in Breaking Bad, Saul mentions to Walt that he once convinced a woman he was Kevin Costner (“If you’re committed enough, you can make any story work”), and in the finale of the first season of Better Call Saul, we see the exact moment he was referring to.
 In case we thought that Saul was just making the story up for the sake of a pep talk, here’s the proof otherwise.